 There are concerns about China's interests in Africa, with criticisms often ranging from China's self-interest to the nature of the financing relationship and increasing indebtedness of African economies.
 But abundant Chinese funds at a time when African countries are looking for alternative sources of development finance and the global appetite and capacity of Chinese construction firms, could be a win-win combination for China and Africa.

 In addition, the Belt and Road Initiative, benefiting from Chinese firms' access to preferential financing for overseas investments and exports, is making African economies more connected to one another and to the outside world, boosting economic diversification and growth.
 This is likely to strengthen China's activity in Africa's I&CP sector.

 Every stage in the infrastructure and capital project life cycle poses unique challenges and calls for distinct measures.
 Deloitte Infrastructure and Capital Projects (I&CP) teams leverage our global experience across all asset life cycle stages – in public, private and public-private partnerships (PPPs) environments – helping client organisations to enhance and manage complex investments more effectively.

-Deloitte member firms are at the forefront of the sector around the world, advising on many of the largest PPPs, delivering capital projects from strategy until execution and in line with policy developments.
+Deloitte member firms are at the forefront of the sector around the world, advising on many of the largest PPPs, delivering capital projects from strategy until execution and in queue with policy developments.
 Our expertise ranges from assisting clients in financing and procurement, digitisation in capital projects, strategy and planning and programme delivery to operational readiness as well as governance and risk management.
-Access to the global network of Deloitte member firms enables us to harness international leading practices together with in-depth local knowledge for the development of innovative pathfinder projects, raising finance and facilitating maximum value from public infrastructure assets.
+Access to the global network of Deloitte member firms enables us to harness international leading practises together with in-depth local knowledge for the development of innovative pathfinder projects, raising finance and facilitating maximum value from public infrastructure assets.